merenlab/scholarly-report/README.md

-# Scholarly Reports for Institutes
+# Scholarly Activity Reports for Institutes

 This software package is meant to solve a very annoying issue: preparing interactive reports for departments or institutes that are required to collect all the publication information from the members of their workforce during a specific period.
 By providing a bunch of Google Scholar IDs, you will get from this tool an interactive interface that allows you to track,

 * The total number of yearly publications and citations,
-* Collaboration network among scientists through shared co-authorsipts,
+* Collaboration network among scientists through shared co-authorships,
+* Detailed insights into each author and their roles in papers they authored,
 * Journals in which publications appear, etc.

-If you run into this software and are interested in using it for your own needs but not sure how to do it, please feel free to reach out to me via meren@hifmb.de and I will help you to setup and deploy it :)
+I created this tool simply because we needed it for a reporting task, and wanted to describe it extensively here so you can use it, too.
+Please feel free to reach out to me via meren@hifmb.de if you need any help using it, and I will help you to setup and deploy it.

+---

+Please note that Google does *not* appreciate scraping of the content displayed on their web pages (including Google Scholar), and has implemented many mechanisms to prevent such use of their data.
+Scraping data for a handful of scientists for non-commercial interests is not the same thing with companies that scrape literally millions of pages for profit.
+But rules are rules.
+If you use this program nevertheless to summarize a very large number of profiles, there is a high likelihood that Google will catch you, and stop responding to your requests (which will *only* stop this program to continue working, and will not impact anything else with your relationship with Google services).
+That said, it is still doable with commercial solutions that can overcome those barriers.
+I included one of those solutions below in case you are really serious about doing this, but it *will* cost you some money.
+In my example I used ScraperAPI, but it is way more expensive than some other alternatives.
+It is likely that I will be the only user of this tool, so I don't want to waste too much time writing about things that other will not need, but if you are reading these lines and feel like this is what you need, let me know, and I will share my 2 cents with you regarding how to generate reports effectively.

 # Installation